AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 ​​​​Due to several factors (especially time constraints), we had to leave many different things out of our project.
 These "nice to have" features include:

 - Some *geolocation system* for all robots to constantly monitor their positions.
-Such an improvement would make the robot's finding more optimal, since the leader will be able to move directly to their lost mates.
+Such an improvement would make the robot's finding more optimal, since the leader will be able to move directly to their lost peers.
 Although we tried this at first, we quickly left it out because most ESP geolocation projects used the Google Maps API, with distance errors considerably bigger than the robot's size.

 - An algorithm's modification according to some *faul tolerant* approach (considering more robots are involved).
 Like in all distributed systems, the devices and the network involved are not perfect, and an unexpected error would turn the whole system useless.
 An easy way of start managing it may be MQTT "keep alive" and "last will" messages, which can help to automatically track any robot going down.
 That way, for instance, any found robot could carry on finding their lost mates if the leader went dead of batteries, or the leader would not need to wander around forever trying to find a robot whose connection got lost.

 - A *leader-following* scheme for all found robots, in the sense of a little swarm algorithm.
-Initially, we wanted all found robots to follow the leader steps like in a conga line, but this resulted difficult for us in practice.
+Initially, we wanted all found robots to follow the leader steps like in a conga line (you can actually find unused but defined message types for this in our code), but this resulted difficult for us in practice.
 Adding this would be really nice, since it could allow all robots to perform some task after being gathered by their leader.

 - Some minor *security issues*, including MQTT user id and password, robots being able to logging in and out, messaging encryption, etc.